MasterOfTheRealm/TSP-copy/README.md

 ## Notice

-**TSP is on 1.1, and is very unstable, please feel free to report issues that you have with the software.** <br>
+**TSP is on 1.1, stable version please feel free to report issues that you have with the software.** <br>

 ## CookieSoftware/TSP Team